 Is compounded semaglutide cheaper than paying a brand-name copay?

-It frequently is, especially for patients whose plans exclude weight-loss drugs or impose high coinsurance.
-Brand-name semaglutide for weight loss lists around $1,349 a month, and even with insurance a non-preferred or excluded drug can leave a large out-of-pocket bill.
-Compounded semaglutide through a licensed telehealth provider is typically priced well below brand retail as an all-in cash price.
-The right comparison is your actual out-of-pocket cost on the brand, including any prior-authorization hurdles, versus the compounded cash price.
+It depends on your plan, and prices on both routes change.
+With strong coverage, a brand copay can be modest; with a non-preferred or excluded drug, even an insured patient can face a large out-of-pocket bill.
+Compounded semaglutide through a licensed telehealth provider is typically priced as one all-in cash amount that bundles the consultation, medication, and shipping.
+The right comparison is your actual, documented out-of-pocket cost on the brand, including any prior-authorization hurdles, versus the all-in compounded cash price.
+Compounded medications are not FDA-approved as final products.
 Individual results and pricing vary.

 What should I ask my insurance plan about GLP-1 coverage?